DavidAnson/grunt-check-pages/README.md

 `maxResponseTime` specifies the maximum amount of time (in milliseconds) a page request can take to finish downloading.

 Requests that take more time will trigger a failure (but are still checked for other issues).

+#### userAgent

+Type: `String`
+Default value: `grunt-check-pages/x.y.z`

+`userAgent` specifies the value of the HTTP [`User-Agent`](https://tools.ietf.org/html/rfc2616#section-14.43) header sent with all page/link requests.

+This is useful for pages that alter their behavior based on the user agent.
+Setting the value `null` omits the `User-Agent` header entirely.

 ## Release History